Hit enter after type your search item

 Introduction to Bootstrap 4 Grid System

 Bootstrap 4 has a powerful grid system which is mobile-first and built with flexbox.
-Being mobile-first is a buzz word these days and one of the reasons of Bootstrap’s huge popularity across.
+Being mobile-first is a buzzword these days and one of the reasons of Bootstrap’s huge popularity across.

 How does Bootstrap Grid System work?

-Have a look at few examples of pre-defined .col and .row classes and I will explain how it works.
+Have a look at a few examples of pre-defined .col and .row classes and I will explain how it works.

 Three equal width columns in large and extra large devices only: